HorizenOfficial/horizen-academy-v2/docs/privacy/zero-knowledge-proofs-zkp.md

             ZK-Rollups allow faster settlement of L2 transactions on the Ethereum L1 using only proof of computation.
         </td>
         <td>
-            Layer 1 sidechcain transactions can be settled directly on the sidechain because it is an independent blockchain.
+            Layer 1 sidechain transactions can be settled directly on the sidechain because it is an independent blockchain.
             <p>
                 Withdrawals from the sidechain to the Horizen mainchain are conducted on an as-needed basis.